Cognigy/Documentation/docs/_includes/ai/file-storage.md

     15. Click **Create**, then **Save**.

 === "Google Cloud Storage Bucket"
     1. Make sure that you have access to [Google Cloud Storage](https://cloud.google.com/storage/docs/) and that at least one bucket has been created, or [create a new one](https://cloud.google.com/storage/docs/creating-buckets).
-Note that the bucket must be [publicly available](https://cloud.google.com/storage/docs/access-control/making-data-public); otherwise, users cannot upload files via chat.
+Note that the bucket must be [publicly available](https://cloud.google.com/storage/docs/access-control/making-data-public); otherwise, users cannot upload files via the chat interface.
     2. Open the [Google Cloud console](https://console.cloud.google.com/).
     3. In the left-side menu, select **Cloud Storage > Buckets**.
     4. On the **Buckets** page, copy the name of the bucket from the **Bucket** column and save it for later use.